 New York City

-If you can swing it, a trip to New York City at Christmas is well worth it at least once in your lifetime.
-New York City makes it onto every best destinations list, but it is especially gorgeous during the holidays with all the lights and the snow, making it a favorite destination for many Christmas travelers.
+New York City lands on every best destinations list, but it is especially gorgeous during the holidays with all the lights and the snow, making it a favorite destination for many Christmas travelers.

-Florida is an obvious choice for the holidays.
-Most of the state enjoys mild temperatures, even in December, making it ideal for those who want their white Christmases to be made of sand and not snow.
-In addition to beach destinations, Christmas travelers to Florida also like to visit Walt Disney World, which is decked out in true, over-the-top Disney style.
+Even in December, most of Florida enjoys mild temperatures making the state ideal for a white Christmas comprised of sand and not snow.
+In addition to beach destinations, travelers can visit Walt Disney World, which is decked out in true, over-the-top Disney style.
 Take the kids to Mickey's Very Merry Christmas Party or to see Epcot's Candlelight Processional.

-Or check out Christmas in Miami, where the holidays have a more Latin flavor.
-In the weeks leading up to Christmas, you can find boat parades and festive light displays in many cities throughout the state, such as the Night of Lights in St. Augustine.
+For holidays with a Latin flavor, head to Christmas in Miami.
+In the weeks leading up to December 25th, boat parades and festive light displays in many cities across the state, such as the Night of Lights in St. Augustine.

-Another great reason to visit Florida at Christmas is to visit Christmas, a little town near Orlando that has become a favorite place for people to mail out gifts with a unique postmark.Continue to 5 of 6 below.
+Another great reason to visit Florida is to literally visit Christmas, a little town near Orlando that has become a favorite place for people to mail out gifts with a unique postmark.Continue to 5 of 6 below.

 Why go to Puerto Rico during Christmas?
-Besides the fact that you'll enjoy a break from the cold weather up north and actually catch a tan while everyone else gets paler, Puerto Rico is a very special place to spend the holidays.
-Puerto Rico has its own set of Christmas traditions, ranging from decorations and storytelling to wonderful, wonderful food.
+Besides the fact that it provides a nice break from cold weather, Puerto Rico is a very special place to spend the holidays as P.R. has its own set of Christmas traditions, ranging from decorations and storytelling to wonderful food.

 While the Christmas season in Puerto Rico can begin as early as November, Nochebuena, or Christmas Eve, is Puerto Rico's most anticipated holiday event.
 If you want to be part of the world's longest holiday season, which starts in November and ends in February, Puerto Rico is where you need to go.